ctranstrum/chuck/cases/README.md

 - [top_dovetail_right_1.stl](top_dovetail_right_1.stl) right piece with one thumb key
 - [top_dovetail_right_2.stl](top_dovetail_right_2.stl) right piece with two thumb keys

-For the bottom case:
+The bottom case is broken into two pieces:

 - [bottom_dovetail_left.stl](bottom_dovetail_left.stl)
 - [bottom_dovetail_right.stl](bottom_dovetail_right.stl)

-The attic is small enough that you can use the same file as for the full size case.
+The attic is small enough that you can use the [same file](attic.stl) as for the full size case.

+## Print quality hints

+The top case and the attic are best printed upside down, so that the visible part of the case is against the print bed, giving the best top surface and requiring minimal supports to print.

+I had better luck on my prints with supports enabled.
+However, it also meant I had to do a little post-processing on the prints to get them ready for assembly.

 ## Encoder knobs